 No, the references may be prior or current instructors, supervisors or employers.
 In most cases, at least one reference will be professional.
 The second one can be an academic or a professional, depending on what is most appropriate to your situation.

 Yes.
-In 2009, 89 percent of students entering the program were not business graduates.
+Most of the students entering the program were not business graduates.
 Those who join our program without any prior knowledge in a given area (accounting, for example) may have to work harder in the first few weeks of the course, but after that prior knowledge tends to be insignificant.
 In general, because of the diversity of our students, most students will find that they have an initial advantage in some courses and an initial disadvantage in others.

 We recommend that international students submit their application as early as possible to allow sufficient time to obtain a Government of Canada Study Permit (and Temporary Resident Visa if necessary) if they are selected.

 There is only one entry point for MBA students.
 All students begin their program in August with the Essentials of Business and Leadership, which is three weeks in length.